 This course provides a comprehensive review of the science of Cremation including legal considerations and best practices.
-This course also includes a History of Funeral Service and a Funeral Service computer component.
+This course also includes the fundamentals of designing ceremonies.
+Credit 1 hour

 FUNERAL SERVICE 1011FS ETHICS OF FUNERAL SERVICE

 A study of individual, personal, and professional funeral service ethics.